Inter Varsity Folk Dance Festival: History

 The first festival was held in 1951 under the name "Universities' Folk Dancing Festival", hosted in the city of Leeds.
-The festival was jointly organised by the Hull University College Folk Dance Society and the Leeds University Scottish Dance Society, however Leeds was chosen over Hull as the location for the festival due to its superior accessibility and facilities at the time.
-The following 2 festivals were hosted under this name before the term Inter-Varsity was used for the 1954 festival hosted in Edinburgh.
+The festival was jointly organized by the Hull University College Folk Dance Society and the Leeds University Scottish Dance Society, however, Leeds was chosen over Hull as the location for the festival due to its accessibility and better facilities at the time.
+The following two festivals were hosted under this name before the term Inter-Varsity was used for the 1954 festival hosted in Edinburgh.

-Initially the primary activity at the festival was the "Display Ceilidh", during which the University groups in attendance would take turns to perform dances as a demonstration to the other groups.
-The dances presented could be newly choreographed or traditional, and could be chosen to raise awareness of a particular folk style or show the skill of the group.
-In some early festivals a dance was also held in the evening after the Display Ceilidh, and by the 1959 festival this had been expanded to two evening dances.
+Initially, the primary activity at the festival was the "Display Ceilidh", during which the University groups in attendance would take turns to perform dances as a demonstration to the other groups.
+The dances presented could be newly choreographed or traditional and could be chosen to raise awareness of a particular folk style or show the group's skill.
+In some early festivals, a dance was also held in the evening after the Display Ceilidh, and by the 1959 festival, this had been expanded to two evening dances.

 The festival has never been held in the same host city two years consecutively, with 22 different cities hosting thus far.
-The most frequent hosts have been Sheffield and Exeter, totalling 10 and 8 festivals respectively.
+The most frequent hosts have been Sheffield and Exeter, totaling 11 and 8 festivals, respectively.